Who is it for?

 This Policy applies to all civilian staff in the MOD and Service line managers of civilian staff in the execution of their line management responsibilities except:

-- Ministry of Defence Police - for Maternity, Adoption, Paternity and Parental Leave refer to Policy, Rules & Guidance: MOD Police Maternity, Adoption, Paternity and Parental Leave;
+- Ministry of Defence Police - for Maternity, Adoption, Paternity and Parental Leave refer to Apply for, Approve, Record and Return from Adoption Leave - MOD Police;

 - Former MOD employees, pensioners and dependants;

 - People on secondment or loan to MOD from OGD's industry and academia or on work experience placements (but depends on the terms of secondments/Loan Agreements);

 - Sovereign Base Area Administration (SBAA) Cyprus District Judge and Customs & Exercise;

 As the primary adopter, you are entitled to a maximum of 52 weeks’ Adoption Leave.
 The 52 weeks consists of 26 weeks’ Ordinary Adoption Leave (OAL) immediately followed by 26 weeks’ Additional Adoption Leave (AAL).

 You will be paid 100% of your salary for the first 6 weeks which includes SAP.

 For the remaining 33 weeks the lesser of either:

 - the standard rate of SAP; or